Historic North Bass Trail and Shinumo Amphitheater, Grand Canyon National Park, Arizona

 - Permits and guidance on trails

-A backcountry permit cannot be applied for until May 1, 2014 because of Grand Canyon National Park rules.
+A backcountry permit cannot be applied for until May 1, 2013 because of Grand Canyon National Park rules.
 The dates may have to be changed or the trip altered to obtain the needed permit.
-The permit will be obtained by June 1st, and the dates and itinerary will be solidified then.
+The permit will be obtained by June 1st, and the dates and itinerary solidified.

 John Wesley Powell's exploration of the Colorado River in 1869 led prospectors, railroad men, and promoters (like William Bass) to dream of ways to turn the wonders of the Grand Canyon into personal fortunes.
 Yet not until after World War II did tourists and hikers begin to seek out the area's beauty and solitude.
 Harvey Butchart and his family came to Flagstaff during the postwar period to teach mathematics at Northern Arizona University.
 Intrepid backcountry hikers like us are indebted to him for the 40 years he spent exploring and writing about the backcountry of this fabulous place in his free time.